Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 The displayed text set by `grub-mkconfig` and `os-prober` can be changed by manually editing the `/boot/grub/grub.cfg` file.
 Just keep in mind that these changes will be lost when the file is rebuilded by `grub-mkconfig`.
-Also **do this with caution** because if something needed is deleted, the machine might not boot, and the file will have to be manually fixed fixed with a live cd.
+Also **do this with caution** because if something needed is deleted, the machine might not boot, and the file will have to be manually fixed with a live cd.

 #### Reboot